What Are Clear Stamps? Check Out a Clear Stamps Definition Plus Get Instructions and Ideas for How to Use Them in Your Craft Projects.

 When new, most clear stamps are tacky, a property which allows you to temporarily adhere them to a clear acrylic block and then remove them with ease after you’ve finished using them.
 For this reason, they could possibly be described as cling stamps; however, there are also rubber stamps that are NOT clear stamps that have this capability – so the term “cling stamp” doesn’t automatically always apply to clear stamps.

 Clear stamps can be sold as individual items, but they usually come packaged in sets.
+Some stamp sets also have matching dies available; they can be sold separately or bundled with their coordinating die sets.

 How to Use Clear Stamps

 Your first step is to select a stamp you want to use.
 Then you take the stamp, remove it from its protective backing, and press it onto a clear acrylic stamping block.
 Make sure it is firmly adhered and will not come loose.
-If it’s an older stamp that seems to have lost its “tackiness”, you might need to wash it with soap and water, pat it dry thoroughly and then reattach it to your stamping block.

-When you stamp with clear stamps, you’ll want to work on top of a craft mat or similar surface.
+When you stamp, you’ll want to work on top of a craft mat or similar surface.
 Some of the stamp sets I bought included a thin, flat piece of foam that provides a suitable surface for stamping on; if your stamp set happens to have this, it’s the best surface to work on top of.
 Not all stamp sets have this – so if yours doesn’t include a small foam mat, then just feel free to use any ordinary craft mat you might happen to have on hand.
 You could also experiment with using a mouse pad or similar surface that has some flexibility.
 I tend to get the best results when I stamp on top of a surface that flexes a bit.

 You take your card, scrapbook layout, piece of paper or other surface to be stamped and you place it on top of your craft mat or work surface.
 Then you grab the acrylic block with the stamp on it and apply ink to the stamp.
 You can do this by rubbing the stamp’s surface directly on an ink pad or by using a brayer to apply ink to the stamp.

 Then you take the block and “eyeball” the position where you want to stamp the image.
-Then when you’ve made up your mind where you want the stamped image to go, you stamp the image firmly onto your paper or other surface.
+Then when you’ve made up your mind where you want the stamped image to go, you stamp the design firmly onto your paper or other surface.

 That’s it!
 That’s how to use clear stamps.

-Acrylic Blocks for Clear Stamps
+Acrylic Blocks for Stamping With Clear Stamps

 Acrylic stamping blocks come in different shapes and sizes.
 Some are square and some are longer rectangle shapes.
 If you do a lot of stamping, you’ll want to have multiple options for sizes and shapes on hand – bigger blocks for bigger stamps and smaller blocks for smaller stamps.
 At the time you select the stamp to use for stamping, you’ll also want to choose which of your stamping blocks is best suited for use with that particular stamp.